Asbestos Exposure: Overview & Risk

 When the asbestos was disturbed and released into the air, it created a risk of exposure for those around them at the time.

-Those who had the greatest risk of secondary exposure were the families of workers who handled asbestos firsthand.
+People who had the greatest risk of secondary exposure were family members of workers who directly handled asbestos products.

 Asbestos fibers are almost always undetectable since they are virtually invisible and odorless.